The pressure metric for Anosov representations: Analytic variation of the dynamics

 \subsection{Analytic variation of the limit maps}

-We are now ready to begin the proof of Theorem \ref{Comega}.
+We are now ready for the proof of Theorem \ref{Comega} in the complex analytic case.
 Given a complex analytic family of representations which contains an Anosov representation, we construct an associated bundle where we can apply the results of the previous section to produce a family of limit maps.